-If you make a profit from trading with Exness, you may be required to file a tax return.If you earn profits from Exness trading over a one-year period (January 1 to December 31), you are required to file a tax return if your annual profits exceed 200,000 yen for salaried employees or 480,000 yen for non-salaried individuals.
-However, please note that if you use multiple overseas FX brokers or have other "miscellaneous income subject to comprehensive taxation," you may be required to file a tax return regardless of your annual profit or loss with Exness.
+If you make a profit from trading with Exness, you may be required to file a tax return.If you earn profits from Exness trading over a one-year period (January 1 to December 31) that exceed 200,000 yen for salaried employees or 480,000 yen for non-salaried individuals, you are required to file a tax return.
+However, please note that if you use multiple overseas FX brokers or have other “miscellaneous income subject to comprehensive taxation,” you may be required to file a tax return regardless of your annual profit or loss with Exness.

 Exness specializes in high-leverage trading of up to 2,000:1 (*).
 Since you can aim for significant profits even with small investments of just a few thousand yen, there are many cases where you will need to file a tax return.While filing a tax return may seem complicated, the process has become increasingly digital in recent years, and it is now possible to complete all procedures using a smartphone.
-However, the filing period is a relatively tight one-month window from February 16 to March 15, so we recommend familiarizing yourself in advance with the tax filing process, required documents, and filing methods.
+However, the filing period is a relatively tight one-month window from February 16 to March 15, so we recommend familiarizing yourself in advance with the tax filing system, required documents, and filing methods.

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.